-Which film festivals are the best investment of your time and money?
+What are the best film festivals for the investment of your time and money?
 Find out here.

 It’s a great time to be an independent filmmaker.
 Film festivals, once rare events scattered around the globe, are now regular affairs, and the best film festivals in the world are well-known as places where interested investors can find the cinematic classics of the future.